todogroup/todogroup.org/content/en/guides/_index.md

 * [Marketing Open Source Projects](marketing-open-source-projects)
 * [Building an Inclusive Open Source Community](diversity-inclusion)

+## OSPO 101

+[OSPO 101](https://github.com/todogroup/ospo101) is a course on everything you need to know about open source program office management.

+It is intended to be a modularized so the content is reusable in a piecemeal fashion.

 ## Open Source Program Case Studies

 * [Autodesk](casestudies/autodesk)